'You can't even cry loudly': Counting Ethiopia's war dead

 Among the world’s most successful projects in counting the dead is The Kosovo Memory Book.
 It is a near-comprehensive, well-funded list of people killed in a war in a small geographic area that lasted for less than two years in the 1990s.
 But the Kosovo Memory Book is still updated even now.

 Victim on the Amhara side: Mekonen Girma, a farmer

-Amhara and Tigrayans had lived peacefully for many years, she says.
-She is not sure they can coexist in the future.
+Amhara and Tigrayans had lived peacefully for many years and even intermarried, she says.
+But she is not sure they can coexist in the future.

 Tewodrose had not known of Desta’s efforts to count the dead.
 He believes as many people as possible should document the horrors of the war.

 But his group only counts Amhara.
 And Desta only counts Tigrayans.